TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [Caprine](https://sindresorhus.com/caprine/) - Caprine.
 An elegant Facebook Messenger desktop app
 * [Cryptocat](https://crypto.cat/) - Chat easily and securely with your buddies using Cryptocat
 * [Discord](https://discordapp.com) - Step up your game with a modern voice & text chat app.
 Crystal clear voice, multiple server and channel support
 * [eM Client](https://www.emclient.com/) - Fast email client with full Gmail, Hotmail and other services synchronization.
-Best replacement for MS Outlook or Thunderbird.
+Best replacement for MS Outlook or Thunderbird
 * [KeyBase](https://keybase.io) - Public key crypto for everyone, publicly auditable proofs of identity
+* [Ring](https://ring.cx/) - Ring is a free and universal communication platform which preserves the users' privacy and freedoms
+* [RocketChat](https://rocket.chat/) - Rocket.Chat is free, unlimited and open source.
+Replace email, HipChat & Slack with the ultimate team chat software solution
 * [Teamspeak](http://www.teamspeak.com/) - TeamSpeak is the number one choice VoIP communication system for Online Gaming
 * [Thunderbird](https://www.thunderbird.net) - Thunderbird is a free email application that's easy to set up and customize - and it's loaded with great features!